Mastermindless/Mastermindless/README.md

 - 👋 Hi, I’m Martin @Mastermindless
-- I am resident Bioinformatician and Scientist at University of Zurich, ETHZ, Wyss Institute in Recolony.
+- I am resident Bioinformatician and Scientist at Recolony, Wyss Zurich Institute from University of Zurich and ETH Zurich.

         \                            /
          \                          /